Where can I find maintenance information for my vehicle?

 Most manufactures recommend servicing your cart every 6 months, when the cart is new this will be sufficient but as they get older it may need some extra maintenance.

-Check your tire pressure regularly, we see a lot of cart that have below 20 – 25 lbs.
-This causes uneven wear on tires.
+Check your tire pressure regularly, we see a lot of cart that have below the recommended pressure.

 We get a lot of customers that neglect to check their bushings, it is common amongst all golf carts that the bushings deteriorate.
 Keep an eye on the cart and when that start cracking it is recommended to change them.
 We sell the kits if you want to install them yourself or we can install them for you.